AndriiSiuta/intellias-test-app/README.md

 # Code structure
 - I tried to follow best practices when doing my job, so you will not find some issues deal with performance or some change detection stuff.

+# Tests
+I don't have time to write the tests - https://github.com/akveo/nebular/pull/1664 you can check my open source contribute where i wrote some tests.